 Both purebred and crossbred Durocs are very good for producing a heavy carcass with minimal fat, and tend to have a very dark meat with intra-muscular marbling.
 This helps to keep the meat moist and flavoursome once cooked.
 Durocs are our sire of choice over any breed of sow and produce healthy, fast growing piglets well suited to heavy pork and bacon production.

 One thing to consider if you are thinking of breeding pure Durocs is their size, the boars and sows get very big indeed with boars reaching up to 450 kg (and sometimes more) and sows up to around 350 kg.
 They can be very protective mothers, particularly for the first week, so care needs to be taken around new litters.

 If you have any enquirers for breeding stock, please get in touch as soon as possible to ensure we can have stock available when you need it.

 Like the Duroc, Hampshires have their origins in America.
 They were originally imported into America from Hampshire in England in the early 1820’s, where they quickly gained popularity and a reputation for producing a well muscled, lean carcass.
-Because of this they were highly sought after by butchers and were known locally as the “thin rind” breed because of the abundance of lean meat they produced with minimal back fat.
+Because of this they were highly sought after by butchers and were known locally as the “thin rind” because they supposedly had much thinner skin than other breeds.
 They were developed over many years in America to become the magnificent modern breed that they are today.

 Hampshire pigs were only introduced into Australia in the 80’s, with the re-introduction of the Durocs, again from Canadian and New Zealand bloodlines.
 Because of this late introduction and the limited numbers, they are now the most critically endangered breed of pig in Australia today, with only a handful of breeders maintaining pure bred herds.
 There are also very few boar and sow lines left.